3rd Middlesex Artillery Volunteers: Territorial Force

-World War I
+First World War

 Mobilisation

 When war was declared on 4 August 1914 the V London Brigade had just returned from its annual training, and mobilised at Kennington Lane.
 The officer in command at the time was Major E.C.
 Massy, RA, who was a Temporary Lt-Col in the TF.
 After mobilisation the 2nd London Division's artillery brigades moved to the country round Hemel Hempstead, Berkhamsted and Kings Langley in Hertfordshire to begin war training.

 On the outbreak of war, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the WO issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.
 Eventually these too were prepared for overseas service and 3rd Line reserve units were formed to produce reinforcement drafts to the others.
 The duplicate 2/V London Brigade was formed in September 1914 and separated in March 1915 when 1/V Brigade went overseas.